 Before considering self-referral please make sure you meet the following criteria:

-- You are above the age of 18: if you are below the age of 18 you are advised to be referred to the Child and Adolescent Mental Health Service (CAMHS)
+You are above the age of 18: if you are below the age of 18 you are advised to be referred to the Child and Adolescent Mental Health Service (CAMHS).

-- You consent to the referral: please ensure you are fully committed to experiencing all parts of the care pathway.
-Please read the care pathway section of this webpage to inform your decision
+You consent to the referral: please ensure you are fully committed to experiencing all parts of the care pathway.
+Please read the care pathway section of this webpage to inform your decision.

-- You experienced autistic features during childhood: be prepared to share your childhood experiences with professionals in the service.
-If you did not experience features of autism during childhood you should not refer
+You experienced autistic features during childhood: be prepared to share your childhood experiences with professionals in the service.
+If you did not experience features of autism during childhood you should not refer.

+If you would like support in completing your form or would like to informally discuss your referral please telephone the service on 0113 855 0712.
 For more information on what to expect and an explanation of the steps you will experience in the service please read the care pathway section of this webpage.

 The team has the capability to train NHS and other staff including; GPs, social services staff and staff working for voluntary and private providers.
 We are keen to ensure stakeholders who come into contact with autism spectrum disorder have an excellent level of awareness.